scottharman/FSND-Project5/README.md

 1. Change the path of client_secrets.json for client_id
 2. Change the path of client_secrets.json for oauth flow (would not pull from the catalog folder, only the app folder)
 3. Explicitly set the path of the upload folder to '/home/grader/Udacity-FSND-VM-Vagrant/vagrant/catalog/app/static/uploads'
+4. Alter the database path to use the database catalog user, rather than the vagrant user.

+## Additional software
+Rate limiting connections is potentially not enough, and attackers may also target the app itself, so have added Fail2Ban to block repeated attempts to login.
+Have also added glances for server monitoring, it would have been nice to have glances running as a wsgi app inside Apache, but can only be run via Bottle

 ### Developer Console
 Logged into Developer console - added new Origin as: